lomar92/vault-count-average/README.md

 # Vault Client Activity Analysis

-This repository contains a Python script for analyzing and visualizing Vault client activity on a monthly and quarterly basis.
+This repository contains a Python script for analyzing and visualizing Vault client activity (only active clients) on a monthly and quarterly basis.
 The script reads JSON data from a file, calculates monthly and quarterly averages, and plots the results.

 ## Prerequisites